angeligareta/hey-nova-gpt-voice-assistant/README.md

 # ChatGPT Voice Assistant - Hey Nova
-A GPT-Powered Voice Assistant that you can run in your local machine and talk as if it were Google Assistant or Alexa.
+Introducing a voice assistant powered by GPT, which runs locally on your machine and allows you to converse with it as if you were interacting with Google Assistant or Alexa.
+The best part?
+It's completely free of charge, as it leverages your personal OpenAI account.

 [![Python version](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This is an open-source repository for a voice-controlled chatbot called Nova.
-It utilizes Google's Speech Recognition API for speech-to-text and GPT-3 for generating responses.
+It utilizes Google's Speech Recognition API for speech-to-text and [GPT-3 unofficial API](https://github.com/acheong08/ChatGPT) for generating responses.
 The chatbot can be controlled using voice commands and generates audio responses.

 Once the assistant is triggered with the keyword **"Hello Nova"**, it starts listening for user input.
 The assistant will continue to listen and respond in a conversational manner until the user says **"Bye Nova"**.
 The assistant is capable of answering questions and generating coherent dialogues as if you were texting with ChatGPT.